gracechin/Mini-Wheg-Opt/Subsystem_2/README.md

-This is the README for the Subsystem_2
+README for the Subsystem_2
 =======

-*Example ...
-Please chage to suit your own system*

 Main script
 -------
-The subsystem_2.m MATLAB script should be run
+2. Specify the main script
+3. Provide an indication of the typical performance (e.g. execution time, with indication of processor and operating system)

 Execution time
 -------